Skip to main content

 Link copied

-Join Brisbane's biggest street party celebrating music, culture and community.
+Brisbane's biggest street party celebrates music, culture and community.

 Valley Fiesta 2025

-Brisbane’s biggest free street party Valley Fiesta returns on Saturday 11 October 2025, taking over Fortitude Valley with an unmissable celebration of live music.
+Brisbane's biggest free street party, Valley Fiesta, took place on Saturday 11 October 2025.
+It took over Fortitude Valley with an unmissable celebration of live music.

-Valley Fiesta is part of our year-round calendar of free and affordable events, creating more to see and do across the city and the suburbs and making Brisbane’s lifestyle even better.
+Valley Fiesta is part of our year-round calendar of free and affordable events.
+It creates more to see and do across the city and suburbs, making Brisbane's lifestyle even better.

-Valley Fiesta is proudly presented by Council and delivered in partnership with QMusic and The Tivoli.
+Valley Fiesta 2025 was proudly presented by Council and delivered in partnership with QMusic and The Tivoli.

 An image of band, Hockey Dad - part of Valley fiesta 2025.